avanegasp/avanegasp/README.md

 ### Hi, I´m Angie Vanegas 🚀

-### Data Science 📊, Training Analyst 🔖 & Customer Service 👨‍👧‍👦
+### Im looking for a job as a Data Science 📊, and I have experience as Training Analyst 🔖 & Customer Service 👨‍👧‍👦

 [![Linkedin](https://i.stack.imgur.com/gVE0j.png) My LinkedIn](https://www.linkedin.com/in/avanegasp/)